qtile/qtile/docs/manual/config/without-dm.rst

 Starting Qtile directly will not preserve running applications on Qtile restarts by `qtile-cmd -o cmd -f restart` or other ways in Qtile itself.
 This can be solved by starting simple script loop.
-In this example `qtile-session` script is used.

 Autostart X session
 -------------------